jpkanter/Spcht/Folio2Triplestore.md

 # Folio 2 Triplestore

-This is a slightly specialised tool that extracts data from the folio library services platform, transforms them and inserts them into an arbitrary triplestore.
+This is a slightly specialised tool that extracts data from the Folio library services platform, transforms them and inserts them into an arbitrary triplestore.
 It uses the already established Spcht-infrastructures and methods but is unfortunately a lot more geared to a single purpose and harder to adapt / modify.

 ### First Run